 Health Benefits of Tomatoes

 Despite being lower in protein, fats and carbohydrates, there’s still plenty of nutritional value in this soup.
-Tomatoes and red peppers are a source of vitamin C, vitamin A, vitamin K, magnesium, potassium, folate and fibre.
+Tomatoes and red peppers are a source of vitamin C, vitamin A, vitamin K, magnesium, potassium, folate and fiber.

 Tomatoes are a delicious ingredient to use both raw and cooked.
 They are especially tasty when roasted.
 An interesting thing about tomatoes is their high levels of a compound called lycopene.
 Lycopene is not an essential nutrient but is associated with positive health impacts.